 Castile soap is a vegetable soap traditionally made from 100 percent pure olive oil, water, and lye.
 It is a vegan product because it does not include the addition of animal fats as some other soaps might.
-It is believed to have originated from a region in Spain historically called Castile, which is where it takes its name from.
-Sometimes castile soap is called olive oil soap.
+It is believed to have originated from the Castile region of Spain, which is how it gets its name.
+Sometimes Castile soap is called olive oil soap.
 Castile soap is available in bar or liquid form.
 For some great brands to choose from, check out the top Castile soaps for green cleaning.

-Several modern formulations have tweaked the time-honored original recipe with the addition of natural ingredients, such as:
+Several modern formulations have tweaked the time-honored original recipe with the addition of other natural ingredients:

-True castile soap does not contain harsh synthetic detergents, and the best ones don't add any skin-irritating artificial colorants, fragrances, or preservatives.
+True castile soap does not contain harsh synthetic detergents, and the best ones do not add any skin-irritating artificial colorants, fragrances, or preservatives.

 Green Cleaning Uses

-Did you know that you can use castile soap to clean your house inside and out?
+You can use Castile soap to clean your house inside and out.
 Castile soap is indispensable in green cleaning because it acts as a surfactant and helps lift away dirt and cut through grease.
-You can use Castile soap to clean your whole house from top to bottom!
+You can use Castile soap to clean your whole house from top to bottom.

-Because it's eco-friendly and biodegradable, it's also perfect for cleaning outside your home.
+Because it is eco-friendly and biodegradable, it is also perfect for cleaning outside your home.
 So, if you need to wash your car or clean your patio furniture, reach for the liquid Castile soap.

 Make Your Own Castile Soap

-Want to try making your own homemade eco-friendly cleaners with Castile soap?
+You can make your own homemade eco-friendly cleaners with Castile soap.
 Check out these fantastic green recipes that are easy, fast, and cost-effective:

 Castile soap has many personal care uses, such as shampoo, shaving cream, body wash, and even toothpaste.
-Try adding peppermint if you're brave enough to brush your teeth with it!
-Also, it's ideal for washing your pets.
+It is ideal for washing your pets.

 Safety and Environmental Notes